How to Send Money with Zelle® Safely

 Only send money to people you know and trust

-Money moves fast with Zelle®, directly from Kennebunk Savings to another checking account within minutes*.
+Money moves fast with Zelle®.
 So, it’s important you know and trust the people you’re sending money to.

 Why?
 Because you can’t cancel a payment once it’s been sent, if the recipient is already enrolled with Zelle®.
 And if you send money to someone you don’t know for a product or service you might not receive (like paying for something in advance), you may not get your money back.
 Keep in mind that sending money with Zelle® is similar to handing someone cash.